-WHY WE LOVE THIS GOLDEN GAL:
+WHY DO WE LOVE HONEY?

 Raw honey is such a simple ingredient, yet so luxurious.
 This golden substance contains pollen, propolis, vitamins, minerals, enzymes, amino acids, and antioxidants that all contribute to its soothing and healing benefits.

 Sugar content in honey nourishes the skin as a natural humectant which increases water retention.

 Antibacterial effects help to fight acne by inhibiting the growth of bacteria.

 Anti-inflammatory properties help reduce redness and swelling of blemishes and other skin conditions.

 - Antioxidants promote skin elasticity.
 The darker the honey, the higher the antioxidant count.

 HOW DO I INCLUDE HONEY IN MY ROUTINE?